ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-update-uniq-metadata-using-toolkit.md

 ## Prerequisites

 -   You must have already created and uploaded the metadata files.
 Refer to [How to create Uniq Metadata](./how-to-create-uniq-metadata.md) for more information.
 -   You must have already created a uniq factory.
-Refer to [How to create a Uniq Factory using the Ultra Toolkit](./how-to-create-uniq-factory-using-toolkit.md) for more information.
+Refer to [How to create a Uniq Factory using the Ultra Tool Kit](./how-to-create-uniq-factory-using-toolkit.md) for more information.
 -   Your account must have sufficient UOS tokens for transactions and fees.
 Refer to [Tutorial - Using the Faucet and Buying RAM on Ultra Testnet](../../fundamentals/tutorial-obtain-token-and-purchase-ram.md#obtaining-uos-tokens-using-the-faucet) for more information.
 -   Ensure your account is the uniq factory manager for the uniq factory whose metadata you intend to update, as only the uniq factory manager is authorized to perform metadata related updates.

 ## Goal

-The goal of this guide is to help you understand how you can update the metadata using Ultra Toolkit.
+The goal of this guide is to help you understand how you can update the metadata using Ultra Tool Kit.
 This guide is divided into three sections:

 1. **Updating Uniq Factory Metadata**: Will walk you through the process of updating metadata for a uniq factory.
 2. **Updating Default Uniq Metadata**: Will walk you through the process of updating metadata for the default uniq.